tvsnarayana/AzureDevTestDeploy/demo/demo_template/readme.md

 # Objectives

-1. Descrive the objectives in bullets here
+1. Describe the objectives in bullets here
 2. This readme file will become a presentation

 ---